yjiang1234/SyntheticImageGenerator/Mask_R_CNN/README.md

 We can visualize the model's prediction on the test images.
 It shows the bounding boxes and predicted masks.
 I also calculated Intersection over Union (IoU) between the predicted masks and ground truth masks (labeled images).

-The IoU for the boxes is 0.80, and the Iou for the mask is: 0.4420.
+The IoU for the boxes is 0.8576, and the Iou for the mask is: 0.6516.
+These results suggested that the generated images can help to train the model.